API Security Trends 2026: Protecting REST, GraphQL & gRPC in an AI-Driven World

 Comprehensive JWT security guide covering token anatomy, common vulnerabilities, RS256 vs HS256, refresh tokens, and secure implementation patterns.

-OWASP Top 10 for Agentic AI 2026: Complete Security Guide
+OWASP Top 10 for Agentic AI 2026: Risks, Attack Paths, and Security Controls

-The definitive guide to the OWASP Top 10 for Agentic AI Applications — a brand-new framework released December 2025.
-Covers goal hijacking, tool manipulation, prompt injection, and 7 more critical agentic AI risks with real-world case studies and mitigations.
+A detailed guide to the OWASP Top 10 for Agentic AI Applications covering goal hijacking, tool manipulation, prompt injection, uncontrolled autonomy, and the security controls teams need for agentic AI deployments.